 Liquidity risk is the risk that the Company will encounter difficulty in meeting its short-term debt obligations.
 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when they come due; all of the Company's accounts payable are current and due within 90 days of the balance sheet.
-As at August 31, 2023, the Company has accounts payable of \$2,604,714 which are due within 30 days or on demand.
+As at August 31, 2024, the Company has accounts payable and accrued liabilities of \$1,957,166 which are due within 30 days or on demand.
 The current cash available are not sufficient to meet the Company's liquidity needs, and therefore, as discussed in Note 1, there exists a material uncertainty that may cast significant doubt regarding the Company's ability to continue as a going concern.